-The Coast Guard Aviation Plan included upgrade of certain legacy aircraft; the procurement of specific new aircraft and the inclusion of specific UAS aircraft into future Coast Guard aviation assets.
+The Coast Guard Aviation Plan included the upgrade of certain legacy aircraft; the procurement of specific new aircraft and the inclusion of specific UAS aircraft into future Coast Guard aviation assets.
 The Deepwater Program developed management and cost problems with surface assets and was harshly criticized.
 The aviation plan fared much better.
-The UAS choices were the leasing of four modified RQ-4 Global Hawk HAE UASs.
-The Global Hawk was selected to fulfill the requirement for a high-altitude, long-endurance land based UAS.
+The initial UAS choices were the leasing of four modified RQ-4 Global Hawk UASs.
+The Global Hawk was selected to fulfill the requirement for a high-altitude, long-endurance land-based UAS.
 Leasing was anticipated to begin in 2014.
+This did not take place due to mission cost-effectiveness considerations.
 To fill the shipboard requirements; Bell Helicopter was awarded a contract to commence concept and preliminary design work on the HV-911 Eagle Eye vertical take-off and landing unmanned aerial vehicle.
 Prototypes were developed and built for testing in 2005.
 This was later extended to 2007 because of revisions in the Deepwater Program.
 The initial plan included the purchase of 69 Eagle Eyes to operate from the new National Security Cutters (NSC) and Offshore Patrol Cutters (OPC).
 The total number of HV-911s was later reduced to 45 air vehicles.
-During early flight testing a catastrophic loss of the air vehicle was experienced.
+During early flight testing, a catastrophic loss of the air vehicle was experienced.
 As a result of the accident the Coast Guard put the HV-911 project on hold and began an extensive review.
 Due to the potential for further technical difficulties and large development costs the project was terminated in June 2007.

-Upon cancellation of the contract the UAS acquisition plan was re-evaluated and the Coast Guard began working with a number of government agencies and industry to analyze both cutter- based and land-based UAS alternatives.
-Available for consideration were four broad types of UASs: hand launched such as the RQ-4 Dragon Eye; medium-altitude, tactical UASs such as the Navy shipboard RQ-8 Fire Scout; medium-altitude long-range UASs RQ-1/MQ-9B Predator; and high-altitude long-endurance UASs RQ-4 Global Hawk
+Upon cancellation of the contract, the UAS acquisition plan was re-evaluated and the Coast Guard began working with a number of government agencies and industry to analyze both cutter-based and land-based UAS alternatives.
+Available for consideration were four broad types of UASs: hand launched such as the RQ-4 Dragon Eye; medium-altitude, tactical UASs such as the Navy shipboard RQ-8 Fire Scout; and the medium-altitude long-range UASs RQ-1-, MQ-9B Predator;

 The MQ-9B Predator was a proven UAS.
 It is an upgraded model of the initial Predator-A with approximately three times more payload.
 In 2001 the original power plant was replaced by a turboprop engine.
-The U.S. Customs and Border Patrol (CBP) Air and Marine had purchased the first of five Predator-Bs in 2005 and obtained excellent results conducting search and surveillance missions for extensive periods in border areas that are difficult to access.
-Work began on evaluating and testing to determine the best suited modifications for maritime deployment operations.
+The U.S. Customs and Border Patrol (CBP) Air and Marine had purchased the first of five Predator Bs in 2005’ Work began on evaluating and testing to determine the best-suited modifications for maritime deployment operations.
 In March of 2008 CBP and the Coast Guard successfully demonstrated a maritime variant of the Predator B which paved the way for the development of a concept of operations and an operational requirements document.

 The Coast Guard has developed a concept of operations and requirements for small UAS to be deployed on the National Security Cutters.
-ScanEagle UAS was selected for evaluation..
-This is small, portable UAS that is easier to field and already has a proven flight record with the Navy and Marine Corps.
+ScanEagle UAS was selected for evaluation.
+This is a small, portable UAS that is easier to field and already has a proven flight record with the Navy and Marine Corps.
 Two weeks of trials at sea in 2013.
 The ScanEagle carries a stabilized infrared on a lightweight turret system and an integrated communications system.
 It has a flight endurance of over 20 hours.
-In late May 2013 a ScanEagle was used in the seizure of over 1000 pounds of Cocaine.
-Deployed off the USCGC Bertholf the ScanEagle was deployed and maintained visual surveillance of the drug carrying Go-Fast boat until a helicopter interdiction was achieved.
+In late May 2013, a ScanEagle was used in the seizure of over 1000 pounds of Cocaine.
+Deployed off the USCGC Bertholf the ScanEagle was deployed and maintained visual surveillance of the drug-carrying Go-Fast boat until a helicopter interdiction was achieved.

 The challenges of maritime UASs are great.
-This coupled with chronic underfunding of the Coast Guard and the low priority in the quest for existing funds, results in a slow progress towards full operational deployment.
+This coupled with chronic underfunding of the Coast Guard and the low priority in the quest for existing funds results in slow progress towards full operational deployment.